y-z-zhang/optimize_sym_cluster/README.md

   Matlab implementation of a simulated annealing algorithm that optimizes network synchronizability through minimal link removal.

+3. optimize_eigratio_add.m

+  Matlab implementation of a simulated annealing algorithm that optimizes network synchronizability through minimal link addition.

-3. Network1.txt
+4. Network1.txt

-  Adjacency matrix of the 16-node network used as an example in the two implementations.
+  Adjacency matrix of the 16-node network used as an example in the three implementations.